 Justin Williams specialises in popular music studies, in particular, hip hop and jazz.

 Collaborations and activities

 Bristol is home to CHOMBEC (Centre for the History of Music in Britain, the Empire and the Commonwealth).
 In addition, we direct major publicly-funded projects, run research networks and curate open-access research resources for the benefit of all.

 Find out more about

 Research in the faculty

-Our research forms part of the overall research activities and strategies of the Faculty of Arts and the Bristol Institute for Research in the Humanities and Arts (BIRTHA).
+Our research forms part of the overall research activities and strategies of the Faculty of Arts.

 100 per cent of our work in the Department of Music is considered to be of international quality, with 74 per cent rated either 'world leading' or 'internationally excellent', according to the Research Excellence Framework (REF) 2014.